 Things have changed from this “Respect for your privacy is coded into our DNA.
 Since we started WhatsApp, we’ve aspired to build our Services with a set of strong privacy principles in mind.”

 WhatsApp can’t read our chats since its end to end encrypted but it does collect data from us.

 Here is a list of what data WhatsApp collects;

 - Your battery status

 - Payment and Transactions ( If you use WhatsApp pay)

 - Group details

 - About info

-Facebook now will have full access of your WhatsApp data unlike in the past where you had an option to disable it.
+Facebook now will have full access to your WhatsApp data unlike in the past when you had an option to disable it.